iisshaun/iisshaun-port/content/pages/index.md

         title: Icarus
         subtitle: ''
         text: >
-          An overview of the HUD in It's Only Money and some insight of the creative decisions taken with the layout and how some of the elements came to be.
+          I joined the team working on ICARUS in the later part of its development.
+Mainly helping out with the HUD, Accolades, Marketing and the Steam Store page.
         actions:
           - type: Button
             label: ''